 Hurricane Ike struck the Texas coast near Galveston Island at the beginning of the 2008-2009 academic year.
 Because of the catastrophic impact that Galveston Island received from the hurricane, Ball High School was closed for several weeks.
 In early October 2008, after inspection of the island by Bureau and Texas A&M University Corpus Christi (TAMUCC) scientists, it was determined that the monitoring site at Galveston Island State Park (BEG02) was unsafe for students to visit until debris was removed and the park was reopened.
-Profile BEG08 on Follets

-Island was inaccessible to buses because the Blue Water Highway (FM 3005) had been severely damaged during the storm surge.
+Profile BEG08 on Follets Island was inaccessible to buses because the Blue Water Highway (FM 3005) had been severely damaged during the storm surge.
 Although the highway is now reopened, Ball High students have not resumed monitoring this location.
 The original datum point for BEG08 was unrecoverable following Hurricane Ike.
 A new datum point was set on the landward side of the Blue Water Highway, which would require students to cross the highway on foot while conducting the profile.
 Students from Ball High School did not participate in the program during the 2008-2009 academic year, although data were collected at these sites by Bureau and TAMUCC scientists.
 Ball High School rejoined the program for the 2009-2010 academic year with a new teacher and a new monitoring site.

-Ms. Sara Black's AP Environmental Science classes at Ball High School participated in field trips on September 27, 2012; January 24, 2013; and May 22, 2013.
-They conducted surveys at two locations in Galveston Island State Park-BEG02 and GLO06 (Fig. 4)-profiles that the Bureau has been measuring since the 1980's.
-Ms. Caudle accompanied the class on all three trips and provided further training and background information to the students.
+Ms. Sara Black and Ms. Michelle Puig's AP Environmental Science classes at Ball High School participated in field trips on September 18, 2013, and April 8, 2014.
+A winter field trip was scheduled and cancelled on two separate occasions owing to weather conditions.
+Due to scheduling issues and the weather, only 2 field trips were completed during the 2013-14 academic year.
+The students conducted surveys at two locations in Galveston Island State Park-BEG02 and GLO06 (Fig. 4)-profiles that the Bureau has been measuring since the 1980's.
+Ms. Caudle accompanied the class on both trips and provided further training and background information to the students.